security-notes/infobyte-faraday-wiki/Searcher.md

 Where the fields 'model', 'parent', 'fields' and 'object' allows to get the object that will be processed, and conditions field tells us when the actions can be executed.

-Rule description
+### Rule description

-Each rule has optional and mandatory fields, it depends of our purpose,
+Each rule has optional and mandatory fields, it depends of our purpose:

 |  			Field 		      |  			Description 		                                                                                                                                                                                                                      |  			Mandatory 		 |  			Examples 		                                                                                                                                                                               |  			Allowed values 		               |
 |--------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------|